2016 Annual Report

 Dear Board Members, Friends, Supporters, Volunteers, Partners and Neighbors:

-We are privileged to present you with the 2014-15 Annual Report for Ruth & Norman Rales Jewish Family Services (JFS).
-Our fiscal year ending August 31, 2015 was another milestone year for the agency.
+We are pleased to present you with the 2015-2016 Annual Report on the activities of Ruth & Norman Rales Jewish Family Services (JFS).
+Our fiscal year runs from September 1, 2015 through August 31, 2016.

 For the second straight year JFS received a 4-Star Charity Navigator rating.
 This prestigious designation is only awarded to 10% of all Charity Navigator rated agencies and is reserved for those agencies found to have the highest level of sound business practices.
 We also were honored to be recognized for a second year by the Sun Sentinel as a “Top Workplace” rating 10th in the small business category.
 This award is particularly special because it is based on responses to an anonymous employee survey and is a testament to our positive and supportive work environment.

 We continue to see positive growth in all areas of the agency, particularly in the Center for Families and Children programs with the continued expansion of our outreach initiatives and the addition of our Special Needs Department.
 We also saw significant growth in our Financial Assistance Program for Summer Camp Scholarships as more families took advantage of the program.
 Most notably is the confirmed recommitment for an additional two years to fund the program by the Norman and Ruth Rales Foundation.